CorbyVo/Grocery-deal-finder/README.md

 # Grocery Deal Finder

-An AI-assisted prototype that helps students or budget-conscious people Germany compare supermarket offers and find the best nearby store based on price and distance.
+An AI-assisted prototype that helps students or budget-conscious consumers in Germany compare supermarket offers and find the best nearby store based on price and distance.

 ## Problem
 Buyers often need to check multiple supermarket flyers and apps to find the best discounts.
 This takes time and makes it harder to save money.